 Gateway’s curriculum and program provides students with the knowledge, skills, and habits needed for the 21st century.
 Our up and coming STEAM center and current programs provide students with opportunities to explore real-world learning experiences.

 Gateway's STEAM Center

-Gateway will soon have a new, dedicated space that will ignite our students' creativity, foster their critical thinking, and enable them to engage with technology, each other, and the world around them.
-The STEAM Center, a renovated 4,000 square foot former locker room on the Gateway High School campus, will include a Maker Lab, enabling students and teachers to tinker, test, prototype, and engage in hands on learning that require real world problem solving.
+Gateway is home to a new, dedicated space that ignites our students' creativity, fosters their critical thinking, and enables them to engage with technology, each other, and the world around them.
+The STEAM Center, a renovated 4,000 square foot former locker room on the Gateway High School campus, includes a Maker Lab where students and teachers tinker, test, prototype, and engage in hands-on learning that requires real-world problem solving.

 Gateway's Outdoor Ed Program

 Gateway's commitment to providing an experiential learning environment extends far beyond the classroom.
 Our outdoor education program enables students to learn skills in community development, leadership, and collaboration.
 Through field trips in sixth and seventh grade, students learn early on the value of respect for themselves, others, and the environment.